FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 *For a hands-on tour of the CLI service module from within your browser, please try our [playground][14]*

+*For more information, please contact us at info@frinx.io*

 <table>
   <thead>
     <tr>